hawtio/website/src/docs/configuration.md

   </tbody>
 </table>

 Changing these values is often application server specific.
-Usually the easiest way to get hawtio working in your container is to just ensure you have a new user with the required role (by default its the 'admin' role).
+Usually the easiest way to get hawtio working in your container is to ensure you have a new user with the required role (by default its the 'admin' role).

 ##### Example: customize the allowed roles in Fabric8